 How to apply

-Online applications are made directly to the University and assessed by Sydney Nursing School.
-On-time applications for the March Semester close on 1 December.
+Applications are made directly to the University and assessed by Sydney Nursing School.
+On-time applications for the March Semester close on 31 January.
 Please note that late applications may be accepted.

-(4) Nursing employment experience (position, start and end dates, employer, full-time, part-time or casual)
+(4) Nursing employment experience (position, start and end dates, employer, FT, PT or casual)

 (7) evidence of English proficiency (ie IELTS test results) if appropriate.

 any other relevant documentation that you feel may support your application.